mongodb/docs/source/includes/legacy-agents/fact-backup-agent-deprecated.rst

    .. admonition::  Legacy Backup and Monitoring Agent has been removed
       :class: important

-      :doc:`Update </tutorial/update-mongodb-agent-from-backup-and-monitoring-agent/>`
+      This Agent has been updated from your self-managed legacy Backup and Monitoring Agents to the
-      from your self-managed legacy Backup and Monitoring Agents to the :doc:`MongoDB Agent </tutorial/nav/mongodb-agent/>`.
+      :doc:`MongoDB Agent </tutorial/nav/mongodb-agent/>`.